qwaneu/qwaneu.github.io/_posts/2023-01-12-productivity-is-systemic.md

 ---

 Productivity of software development teams is difficult to get a grip on, but virtually everyone wants teams to be more productive.
 We often talk to managers, who say they'd like their teams to be more productive, or in their words 'go faster'.
+Today we write a bit more about what we see around productivity in software development, and how seeing productivity as a property of a system can help you spot symptoms, fire-fighting and work towards more durable solutions.

 - [Productivity (revisited)](#productivity-revisited)